ricvolpi/min-max-loss/README.md

 # Unofficial code for the paper [Minimizing the Maximal Loss: How and Why](https://arxiv.org/abs/1602.01690)

 Unofficial implementation of the work by Shalev-Schwartz and Wexler (ICML 2016).
-Work in progress.

 ## Overview